10 Special Limits in Home Insurance You Need to Know About

-Special limits usually limit items to a value that the "average" person would have so that there is a fair amount of coverage provided, but this is related to each person's lifestyle.
+Special limits usually limit items to a value that the "average" person would have so that there is a fair amount of coverage provided for everyone.

-It is also important to remember that special limits on certain items were originally structured at a time when lifestyles were different and values were different, and although some of the limits are updated, they do not take into account today's lifestyles, especially in the areas of technology people who are freelancers or self-employed.
+Special limits on certain items were originally structured at a time when lifestyles were different and values were different, and although some of the limits are updated, they do not take into account today's lifestyles, especially in the areas of technology for people who are freelancers or self-employed.

 A good example of an outdated policy limit might be a policy that is limiting maximum cash payable to $200 or $500.
 A person doesn't need to be rich to have a few hundred dollars in cash, imagine if you apply this to a household with a few people living in it.
-Clearly, the limit may not be sufficient.
+Clearly, the limit may not be enough.
 For the most part, it presumes people are using banks to store "large amounts of money" — the question is how much is a large amount of money?
-Insurance policies are structured to address the average needs.
-If you are out of that average assumption, then you need to review your limits.

-Before we go over what the special limits are, it may help to know where you can find them on your own policy.
-Using the example of an HO-3 policy from the Insurance Institute, under the Heading "Coverage C: Personal Property".
+Using the example of a standard HO-3 policy you can find the limits under the heading "Coverage C: Personal Property".
 Your home, condo or renters insurance policy will follow a similar format and will contain your special limits in the same section.

 10 Common Special Limits on Your Insurance You Should Be Aware Of